2018 Year-End Tax Planning for Individuals

 Non-business bad debts are treated as short-term capital losses when they become totally worthless.
 To establish worthlessness, you must demonstrate there is no reasonable prospect of recovering the debt.
 This might include documenting the efforts you made to collect the debt, including correspondence to the debtor to demand payment.

-If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of $18,500 ($24,500 if over age 50), especially if you are unable to make contributions to an IRA.
+If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of $18,500 ($24,500 if over age 50) in 2018, especially if you are unable to make contributions to an IRA.
 You should also consider making after-tax, nondeductible contributions to a 401(k) plan if the plan allows, as future earnings on those contributions will grow tax-deferred.
-A nondeductible contribution to a Roth IRA can also be considered (see page 15).
+A nondeductible contribution to a Roth IRA can also be considered.

-The total allowable annual deduction for IRAs is $5,500, subject to certain AGI limitations if you are an “active participant” in a qualified retirement plan.
+The total allowable annual deduction for IRAs in 2018 is $5,500, subject to certain AGI limitations if you are an “active participant” in a qualified retirement plan.
 A non-working spouse may also make an IRA contribution based upon the earned income of his or her spouse.
-A catch-up provision for individuals age 50 or older applies to increase the deductible limit by $1,000 for IRAs to a total deductible amount of $6,500 (these amounts are unchanged for 2018).
+A catch-up provision for individuals age 50 or older applies to increase the deductible limit by $1,000 for IRAs to a total deductible amount of $6,500.

 Planning Suggestion: Consider making your full IRA contribution early in the year so that income earned on the contribution can accumulate tax-free for the entire year.

 Planning Suggestion: If cash flow is a concern, consider the use of credit cards to make tax deductible year-end payments.
-Note however, interest paid to a credit card company is not deductible because it is personal interest (see page 18).
+Note however, interest paid to a credit card company is not deductible because it is personal interest.

-Caution: If you choose to accelerate income into 2017 or defer deductions to 2018, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2017 estimated tax penalties (see page 28).
+Caution: If you choose to accelerate income into 2018 or defer deductions to 2019, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2018 estimated tax penalties.

 Plans that may be affected by these rules include salary deferral plans, incentive bonus plans, severance plans, discounted stock options, stock appreciation rights, phantom stock plans, restricted stock unit plans, and salary continuation agreements included in employment contracts.

-A violation of these rules requires not only a payment of normal income taxes on all amounts deferred up to the time of the violation (or vesting if later), but an additional 20% tax as well.
+A violation of these rules requires not only a payment of normal income taxes on all amounts deferred up to the time of the violation (or vesting if later), but an additional 20 percent tax as well.
 This punitive tax makes it challenging to accelerate properly deferred compensation into a current taxable year.
-However, if you wish to delay income taxes on compensation that you will earn in 2018 to a later taxable year, the agreement to defer generally must be executed before December 31, 2017.
+However, if you wish to delay income taxes on compensation that you will earn in 2019 to a later taxable year, the agreement to defer generally must be executed before December 31, 2018.

-Additionally, under section 457A, taxpayers who have previously deferred compensation may be required to include deferred amounts in their income by December 31, 2017, if not previously included.
+Additionally, under Section 457A, taxpayers who have previously deferred compensation may be required to include deferred amounts in their income by December 31, 2018, if not previously included.

-Note: Capital gains may also be subject to the 3.8% net investment income tax discussed on page 5.
+Note: Capital gains may also be subject to the 3.8 percent net investment income tax.

 Caution: The tax law contains rules to prevent converting ordinary income into long-term capital gains.
-For instance, net long-term capital gains on investment property are excluded in computing the amount of investment interest expense that can be deducted (see page 18) unless the taxpayer elects to subject those gains to ordinary income tax rates.
-Additionally, if long-term real property is sold at a gain, the portion of the gain represented by prior depreciation is taxed at a maximum 25% rate.
+For instance, net long-term capital gains on investment property are excluded in computing the amount of investment interest expense that can be deducted unless the taxpayer elects to subject those gains to ordinary income tax rates.
+Additionally, if long-term real property is sold at a gain, the portion of the gain represented by prior depreciation is taxed at a maximum 25 percent rate.

 Capital losses are offset against capital gains.
-For joint filers, net capital losses of up to $3,000 ($1,500 for single filers) can be deducted against ordinary income.
+For joint filers, net capital losses of up to $3,000 ($1,500 for married individuals filing separately) can be deducted against ordinary income.
 Unused capital losses may be carried forward indefinitely and offset against capital gains and up to $3,000 ($1,500 for single filers) of ordinary income annually, in future years.

 Planning Suggestion: Add up all capital gains and losses you have realized so far this year, plus anticipated year-end capital gain distributions from mutual funds (this amount should be presently available by calling your mutual fund’s customer service number).
-Then review the opportunities available.
-Your client service professional can be consulted for further guidance.
+Then review the unrealized gains and losses in your portfolio.
+Consider selling additional securities to generate gains or losses to maximize tax benefits.

 For sales of a principal residence, up to $500,000 of gain on a joint return ($250,000 on a single or separate return) can be excluded.
 To be eligible for the exclusion, the residence must have been owned and occupied as your principal residence for at least two of the five years preceding the sale.
 The exclusion is available each time a principal residence is sold, but only once every two years.
 Special rules apply in the case of sales of a principal residence after a divorce and sales due to certain unforeseen circumstances.
 If a taxpayer satisfies only a portion of the two-year ownership and use requirement, the exclusion amount is reduced on a pro rata basis.